22 Free Road Trip Games for Couples

 Who Am I can be played with two people and doesn’t require any props.

-It is like Heads Up but doesn’t need post-it notes stuck to heads or an app.
+It is like Heads Up but doesn’t need Post-it notes stuck to heads or an app.

-Player one thinks of a well known figure.
+Player one thinks of a well-known figure.

-For example, Amy Whitehouse.
+For example, Ryan Renolds.

 “Is the person male?”
-No.
+Yes.

 “Alive?”
-No.
+Yes.

-“What is her most popular song?” – not a yes or no question, deduct a point!
+“TV or movies?” – not a yes or no question, deduct a point!

 4. 21 Questions x Who Am I?

-Player one thinks of a person then player two asks 21 questions to try and guess the person.
+Player one thinks of a person; then, player two asks 21 questions to try and guess the person.

 Player one only answers yes or no.

-Like Who Am I but with a 21 question cap.
+Like Who Am I but with a 21-question cap.

 Smiling woman in car.